kbroman/AdvData/lessons.md

 - Cramming your data into the standard approach might work fine

-- if it seems too good to be true, it probably is
+- If it seems too good to be true, it probably is

-- always ask: does this make sense?
+- Always ask: does this make sense?

-- omitting data is usually bad; crudely ignoring correlations is often perfectly fine
+- Omitting data is usually bad; crudely ignoring correlations is often perfectly fine

-- extracting the _full_ information from the data may not be worth the effort
+- Extracting the _full_ information from the data may not be worth the effort

-- time to solve a computational problem includes the time to formulate a solution, to write the program, to run the program, and to make sense of the results.
+- Time to solve a computational problem includes the time to formulate a solution, to write the program, to run the program, and to make sense of the results.
 Program run time is almost always the least of these.

-- use computer simulations to check that your software/method is giving reasonable results
+- Use computer simulations to check that your software/method is giving reasonable results